 Agreement: Update the TR conclusion as follows

 Based on the evaluations and findings in Section 8, it is recommended that the channel access framework defined in section 7.2.1.6 be adopted for LAA.
 The channel access framework includes a category 4 LBT scheme including random backoff and variable contention windows at least for the downlink data transmissions.
 It is recommended that the key parameters of the LBT scheme such as contention windows and defer periods should be configurable within limits to enable fair coexistence with other technologies operating in unlicensed spectrum.
 It is recommended that LAA supports uplink LBT at the UE.
-In LAA systems, where the UE’s uplink transmissions are controlled by the eNB, the uplink LBT scheme can be different from the downlink LBT scheme for an LAA SCell.
+In LAA systems, where the UE’s uplink transmissions are controlled by the eNB, the uplink channel access scheme can be different from the downlink channel access scheme for an LAA SCell.

 Not treated.